Can I Swim After Shocking Pool? Safe Swimming Timeline

 Safety Reminders

-Never swim immediately after shocking - even small amounts of undissolved shock can cause chemical burns.
+Avoid swimming right after shocking - undissolved shock granules can still be in the water and may cause skin irritation and even chemical burns on direct contact.
 Always shower before and after swimming in recently shocked pools.
 Keep shock chemicals away from swimmers and store properly between uses.

-If you're using the SLAM method for algae treatment, maintain shock-level chlorine (typically 10-30 ppm based on CYA levels) until water clears completely.
+If you're using the SLAMShock Level And Maintain — raise free chlorine to a target based on your CYA and hold it there until the algae is gone.
+It's a process, not a one-time dose. the SLAM walkthrough → method for algae treatment, maintain shock-level chlorine based on your specific CYA level using the all-in-one pool calculator until water clears completely.
 This process can take several days and requires daily testing and chlorine additions.

 Need More Help?